The Owl (Bicheno) Finch

 Habits

 Owl finches are highly social and will engage in clumping and allopreening.
 Wild flocks often consist of 4 to 20 individuals, but may be larger during the dry season.
+Feeds on the ground or among grasses and small plants.
 They roost in nests, either those built for the purpose of roosting, or in old breeding nests of their own or of other species; several individuals may roost together in one nest.
 Pair bonds are very strong and pairs may remain together throughout the year, even when not breeding.
-Owl finches drink water by sucking.
 Males usually only sing during the breeding season.

 Special considerations